AJMLAIRD/Assignment-1.0---FinTech-Case-Study-18-11-2021---Monash-University-FinTech-Bootcamp-2021---Aidan-J.M/README.md

 If I was to join CoinSpot as an advisor.
 I would suggest they offer crypto staking and interest accounts so that clients can earn more money and rewards by holding and investing in their currencies for a long period of time.

+Crypto staking is the process of comitting one's assets to a proof-of-stake blockchain and essentially validating new transactions.
+The blockchain then rewards these validators with the currency itself.
+This is far more effective than the proof-of-work system used by older currencies such as Bitcoin and Litecoin which require miners using large amounts of energy to validate new transactions on the blockchain.
+Ethereum was built using proof-of-work but will transition to proof-of-stake when Ethereum 2.0 is released in 2022.

+Popular international crypto exchanges such as Binance, Coinbase, Kraken and Kucoin offer staking, so in order to maintain competetiveness, it would be highly advised that CoinSpot adopt this for clients.

+The technology required for staking is not dependent on the exchange, but on how the token or coin is programmed, so it would not be a difficult process to employ staking within the exchange.

 * Why do you think that offering this product or service would benefit the company?